 - 1. A fencer who is not present at the start of the pool is scratched from the pool and is recorded without a classification at the end of the final classification list with the information "Did Not Start". - 2.
 A fencer who is excluded during the pool phase is scratched from the pool, and his results are annulled as if he had not taken part.
 The fencer is recorded without a classification at the end of the final classification list with the information "Excluded".

 Composition of the Pools for Veteran Individual Championships

-When drawing the pools, the Bout Committee will take into account the following orders of strength:
+The pools are composed taking into account the following orders of strength: